vianarafael/typeorm-back/README.md

 - Do the same for Editing Taks - test using the front end
 - Implement the back-end logic for tasks completed and delete tasks - this time there is no front-end logic - write the front-end logic.

-Good job on your first month!!!
+- On the front-end make each title in tasks page clickable, on click - show the description of each task Good job on your first month!!!
 Keep hacking